dessertlab/DeVAIC/README.md

 ## 🛠️ Step 1: Initial Setup

 > **🚨 Prerequisites:**
 > - Please run on a Linux OS or macOS.
-For Windows users, please utilize the Windows Subsystem for Linux (WSL); in this case, please ensure to have the WSL installed before proceeding.
+For Windows users, you can utilize the Windows Subsystem for Linux (WSL); in this case, please ensure to have the WSL installed before proceeding.
 > - You must have Python 3.8 or later installed on the environment where you launch DeVAIC.

 Make the file executable with the following commands: